zilonglin/zilonglin.github.io/_pages/about.md

 ---
 layout: about
+title: about
-title: About
+page-title: About
 permalink: /
-subtitle: PhD Student in Computer Science at <a href='https://bloomington.iu.edu/'>Indiana University Bloomington</a>.
+subtitle:

 profile:
+  name: Thomas R. Pisanic II, PhD
+  position: Epidiagnostics Group Investigator<br />Associate Research Professor <br /> <a href="https://breakthroughcancer.org/">Break <i>Through</i> Cancer</a> Scientist
   align: right
+  logos: true
-  image: prof_pic.jpg
+  image: prof_pic.png
-  image_circular: false # crops the image to make it circular
+  href: '/members/pisanic'
-  more_info: >
+  address: >
-    <p><strong>Email:</strong> zillin [at] iu.edu</p>
-    <p><strong>Address:</strong> Luddy Hall 3051</p>
-    <p>700 N Woodlawn Avenue</p>
-    <p>Bloomington, IN, 47408</p>
+        Institute for NanoBioTechnology<br />
+        Shaffer 200D<br />
+        3400 N Charles St<br />
+        Baltimore, MD 21218

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I am a fifth-year PhD student at the [Luddy School of Informatics, Computing, and Engineering, Indiana University Bloomington](https://luddy.indiana.edu/).
-My research is co-advised by Prof. [Xiaojing Liao](https://www.xiaojingliao.com/) and Prof. [XiaoFeng Wang](https://homes.luddy.indiana.edu/xw7/).
-My research mainly focuses on system security, especially cybercrime and machine learning security.
-Presently, my exploration is centered on the security around Large Language Models (LLM).

-Besides academic research, I’m also interested in violin and swimming.
-I am currently honing my skills in violin performance at the [Jacobs School of Music, Indiana University Bloomington](https://music.indiana.edu/).
+Welcome to to the website of Dr. Thomas Pisanic and the Epidiagnostics Group at Johns Hopkins University!
+I work with the <a href = "https://me.jhu.edu/thwang/">Wang laboratory</a> and an interdisciplinary <a href="/team/">team of JHU researchers</a> to gain deeper insight into the epigenetics of carcinogenesis and apply this knowledge toward the development of novel microfluidic molecular analysis platforms for cancer diagnostic applications.
+Our "epidiagnostics" team is comprised of faculty with a wide range of complementary expertise, including: <a href = "/members/Pisanic">Dr. Thomas Pisanic </a> (epigenetics, biomarker discovery and assay development), <a href = "https://engineering.jhu.edu/faculty/tza-huei-jeff-wang/"> Dr. Tza-Huei Wang </a>(bioengineering and microfluidic technologies), <a href ="https://www.hopkinsmedicine.org/profiles/details/hariharan-easwaran">Dr. Hari Easwaran </a> (genetics and epigenetics of cancer and aging) and <a href="https://www.hopkinsmedicine.org/profiles/details/leslie-cope">Dr. Leslie Cope</a> (biostatistics and bioinformatics).
+Together, we work with numerous <a href ="/collaborators"> collaborators</a> from Johns Hopkins and beyond to apply our epigenetic methods to resolve manifold challenges in various areas of cancer research.